 Registering for VAT is only the first step towards being VAT compliant in Latvia.
 Once you’ve successfully registered, you are required to:

-To pay VAT, you can opt for one of two payment arrangements:
+To pay VAT as a freelancer in Latvia, you can opt for one of two payment arrangements:

 You have to report VAT monthly, on the 20th day of the month following the reporting period.